mxhulab/pySymStat/README.md

 ## `quaternion.quat_mult`
 ```
 quat_mult(q1: numpy.ndarray, q2: numpy.ndarray) -> numpy.ndarray
-    The `quat_mult` functions calculates the product of two input quaternions.
+    Calculates the product of two input quaternions.
     - `q1` and `q2`: This are two quaternions and should be NumPy vectors of type `np.float64` with a length of 4.
 ```
 [source](src/pySymStat/quaternion.py) [demo](demo/demo_quat_mult.py)